rgdonohue/foss4gna-2018/PITCHME.md

 @ol
 - No one will ever use course management systems after they leave the university
 - <i>No one really wants to use these systems while IN the university</i>
-- The systems of communication and feedback should mirror the systems uses in the profession
+- The systems of communication and feedback should mirror the systems used in the profession
 @olend
 @divend